-Cases of visual defects have been reported spontaneously in connection with the intake of sildenafil and other PDE5 inhibitors (see section 4.8).
-Cases of non-arteritic anterior ischaemic optic neuropathy, a rare condition, have been reported spontaneously and in an observational study in connection with the intake of sildenafil and other PDE5 inhibitors (see section 4.8).
-Patients should be advised that in the event of any sudden visual defect, they should stop taking Sildenafil and consult a physician immediately (see section 4.3).
+Cases of visual defects have been reported spontaneously in connection with the intake of sildenafil and other PDE5 inhibitors.
+Cases of non-arteritic anterior ischaemic optic neuropathy, a rare condition, have been reported spontaneously and in an observational study in connection with the intake of sildenafil and other PDE5 inhibitors.
+Patients should be advised that in the event of any sudden visual defect, they should stop taking Sildenafil and consult a physician immediately.